andrewheiss/From-the-Trenches-Anti-TIP-NGOs-and-US/manuscript/manuscript_compiled.md

 - name: Judith Kelley
   affiliation: Duke University
   email: judith.kelley&#x40;duke.edu
-date: March 22, 2016
+date: March 24, 2016
 published: Incomplete Draft.
 Please do not cite without permission.
 reference-section-title: References
 acknowledgments: "We also used SSRI - acknowledge the post doc guy" ...

-Since the United Staters launched its global campaign against trafficking in persons (TIP) in 2000, sharp criticism has abounded as critics invoke the old standby label for US overreach: "global sheriff" [@Chacon:2006; @Nathan:2005; @Wooditch:2011; @HorningThomasHenninger:2014].
+Since the United States launched its global campaign against trafficking in persons (TIP) in 2000, sharp criticism has abounded as critics invoke the old standby label for US overreach: "global sheriff" [@Chacon:2006; @Nathan:2005; @Wooditch:2011; @HorningThomasHenninger:2014].
 Critics argue that by conditioning its non-humanitarian non-trade related assistance on governments' efforts to fight trafficking, the US has created a "unilateral" "sanctions regime" that is at odds with international law, ineffective, and that imposes US norms under the guise of international law [@Chuang:2006].
-Others accuse the US of furthering disagreements about the relationship between prostitution and trafficking [@LerumMcCurtisSaunders:2012], [^1] while some assert that US-led anti-TIP efforts were created to "promote restrictive policies on reproductive rights and sexuality throughout the world" [@Foerster:2009, 153].[^2] Yet others have accused the report's use of the term "modern day slavery" as too expansive a label that has been used to enable "exploitation creep" to broaden the US sphere of influence.[^3] Others argue that all anti-TIP policies—including both US-based legislation and the internationally ratified Palermo Trafficking Protocol—cause "collateral damage" and unintentionally harm victims [@Gallagher:2015].
+Others accuse the US of furthering disagreements about the relationship between prostitution and trafficking [@LerumMcCurtisSaunders:2012],[^1] while some assert that US-led anti-TIP efforts were created to "promote restrictive policies on reproductive rights and sexuality throughout the world" [@Foerster:2009, 153].[^2] Yet others have accused the report's use of the term "modern day slavery" as too expansive a label that has been used to enable "exploitation creep" to broaden the US sphere of influence.[^3] Others argue that all anti-TIP policies—including both US-based legislation and the internationally ratified Palermo Trafficking Protocol—cause "collateral damage" and unintentionally harm victims [@Gallagher:2015].
 Finally, critics allege that the ratings assigned by the US State Department in its annual Trafficking in Persons Report are politically biased [@Garcia:2006; @Wooditch:2011].
 For instance, after Congress prohibited the US from negotiating with countries with a Tier 3 rating (the lowest score in the TIP Report) during negotiations for the Trans-Pacific Partnership (TPP) in 2015, the State Department upgraded Malaysia to the Tier 2 Watchlist, the second-lowest score [@RosenbergCochrane:2015; @SzepSpetalnick:2015].
 The US Government Accountability Office (GAO) has acknowledged some weaknesses, as has the Inspector General's Office [@gao-06-825:2006; @dos-oig:2012].

 Despite all this criticism, many have recognized the State Department's TIP Report as "the most influential and the most trusted indicator of states' performance vis-à-vis human trafficking," [@ZaloznayaHagan:2012, 18] and credit US policy with reinforcing the core provisions of the Palermo Protocol [@Gallagher:2015].
 Research has found that the policy has contributed to criminalization of human trafficking worldwide [@KelleySimmons:2015; @Kelley:2016].

-The close scrutiny of the United States' campaign against human trafficking is warranted, but amid all these academic and policy debates, one key perspective has not been heard: nongovernmental organizations (NGOs) that provide anti-TIP advocacy and programming and work with this issues on the ground.
+The close scrutiny of the United States' campaign against human trafficking is warranted, but amid all these academic and policy debates, one key perspective has not been heard: nongovernmental organizations (NGOs) that provide anti-TIP advocacy and programming and work with this issue on the ground.
 What do anti-TIP NGOs think of the United States' 15-year push to eliminate trafficking?
 What do these NGOs think of their relationship with the US?

 Collaboration with civil society organizations and NGOs has long been part of the United States' core strategy for battling human trafficking around the world.
 The US State Department's TIP report is perhaps the most visible symbol of the relationship between the US and anti-TIP NGOs.
 Since the report's inception, the State Department has collaborated with NGOs, using published reports and expert testimony from the organizations working directly with human trafficking victims.
 Early reports regularly acknowledged NGOs for their advocacy and assistance with information gathering.
 In 2004 the the State Department added a new regular "TIP Heroes" section to the report to highlight the work of prominent activists.
 These individuals have since been honored at the annual TIP report releases and invited to give speeches about their work, providing these activists with a very public platform to highlight their advocacy.
 In 2015, the State Department gave even more prominence to these activists, partnering with the National Underground Railroad Freedom Center to publish a website dedicated to its 100 TIP heroes.[^4] In addition to providing information and expertise for the TIP reports, NGOs furnish invaluable practical support for anti-TIP efforts as they interact with the victims firsthand, raise awareness in the media, observe weaknesses in domestic anti-TIP policies, and work closely with local authorities.
 Secretary John Kerry noted in 2015 that close and sustained partnership with anti-TIP NGOs is "the only way we're going to succeed in this battle" [@Kerry:2015].
 Given their centrality in the global fight against human trafficking and their close connection to the United States, anti-TIP NGOs are well positioned to assess US trafficking policy.

 This article presents the results of a global survey of nearly 500 anti-TIP NGOs in working in 133 countries.
 To our knowledge, this is the first survey of its kind.
 Not only does the survey cast light on NGO views of the US efforts, it also provides a snapshot of global NGO efforts on the ground.
 The results show that the global NGO community is remarkably supportive of US efforts despite its acknowledged flaws.
 Through our analysis, we find that these positive views are not correlated with the reception of US funding—that is, NGOs independently find the United States' anti-TIP policies, programs, and reports useful and encouraging.
 Our findings ultimately suggest that the United States' anti-TIP policies are worth keeping and improving.

-This article starts by (MAP)

-The purpose of this article is two-fold: (1) to gain a better overview of the NGO anti-trafficking in persons (TIP) sector and (2) to learn what these NGOs think of one of the largest anti-TIP programs there is, namely that run by the US government.
+We begin with a brief overview of the history of the United States' 15-year international fight against human trafficking, with special emphasis on the importance of the State Department's annual TIP Report, foundational to US anti-TIP strategy.
+After describing the methods we used to survey the global anti-TIP NGO sector, we present our findings by (1) providing a broad overview of the sector as a whole, (2) detailing the relationship between anti-TIP NGOs and the US, and (3) accounting for some of the variation in NGO opinions of US efforts.
+We conclude with a brief set of possible implications of our findings for American anti-TIP policy.

 # The United States and anti-TIP efforts